Mama Living Abroad

 *The full recipe is in the recipe card below!

-Vegetables: Onion, carrots, potatoes, zucchini, and celery.
+Vegetables: Onion, carrot, potato, zucchini, and celery.

 Matzo meal (matza or matzah): Matzo meal is a kind of breadcrumb made from ground Matzot.
-Not to be confused with matzo ball mix, which is a pre-packaged mixture of matzo meal, spices (garlic powder, onion powder, celery salt, etc.), and preservatives.
+Not to be confused with Matzo ball mix, which is a pre-packaged mixture of Matzo meal, spices (garlic powder, onion powder, celery salt, etc.), and preservatives.

 Eggs: Helps bind the balls and give them structure.

-Fat: Traditional matzo ball soup contains chicken fat, also known as schmaltz.
+Fat: Traditional Matzo ball soup contains chicken fat, also known as schmaltz.
 It’s a common ingredient in Jewish cooking and adds rich, delicious flavor.
-However, my matzo balls soup is vegetarian, so I use Canola oil.
+However, my Matzo balls soup is vegetarian, so I use Canola oil.

-Baking powder: Baking powder produces light and fluffy matzo balls.
-If you prefer a denser matzo ball, cut the baking powder in half or omit it altogether.
+Baking powder: Baking powder produces light and fluffy Matzo balls.
+If you prefer a denser Matzo ball, cut the baking powder in half or omit it altogether.

 Seasonings: Salt, black pepper, and fresh dill.